Alfresco/alfresco-ansible-deployment/docs/shared-contentstore.md

 ---
 title: Enterprise grade contentstore
-layout: default
 ---

+# Enterprise grade contentstore

-In enterprise environment, it's a common requirement to setup a platform so that data is stored on trusted device.
+In enterprise environments, it's a common requirement to setup a platform so that data is stored on trusted device.

 ## Use cases